 To appease the furious water(Tshodag) he dropped the treasures collected from the lake one by one.

-Finally Terton was left with a single cymbal which is there in Paro Dzong and and has been displayed on the first day of Paro Tshechu.
+Finally, Terton was left with a single cymbal which is there in Paro Dzong and has been displayed on the first day of Paro Tshechu.

-1)Pillar might not be for Paro Rinpung Dzong because initially the five storied Dzong was built in 15th century and later by Zhabdrung in 17th century.
+1)Pillar might not be for Paro Rinpung Dzong because initially the five-storied Dzong was built in the 15th century and later by Zhabdrung in the 17th century.

-And It’s said that Terton came to Bhutan in 13th century.
+And It’s said that Terton came to Bhutan in the 13th century.

-2)Some mentioned that place demarcated by Ap Chundu was Tegola.
+2)Some mentioned that the place demarcated by Ap Chundu was Tegola.

 The story goes something like this: A herder from Nakha, was herding cattle in Pang Gongma somewhere near the present site where Nub Tshona Patra is today.
 When it became dark, a couple appeared and asked if he would let them rest at his place for the night.